What is PAHAL?

 Pricing under PAHAL (DBTL)

-In the PAHAL (DBTL) district(s), domestic LPG cylinders will be sold to domestic CTC LPG consumers at Market Determined Prices (does not include subsidy) from the date of scheme launch.
+In the PAHAL (DBTL) district(s), domestic LPG cylinders will be sold to domestic CTC LPG consumers at Market Determined Prices from the date of scheme launch.

 Amount transferred to consumer

-The total cash applicable on LPG cylinder will then be transferred to the CTC consumer for each subsidized cylinder delivered (up to the cap) as per his entitlement.
+The total subsidy applicable on LPG cylinder will then be transferred to the CTC consumer for each subsidized cylinder delivered (up to the cap) as per his entitlement.